 - 1. Read the problem carefully and try to correlate the actual physical situation with the theory you have studied. - 2.
 Draw any necessary diagrams and tabulate the problem data. - 3.
 Establish a coordinate system and apply the relevant principles, generally in mathematical form. - 4.
-Solve the necessary equations algebraically as far as practical; then, use a consistent set of units and complete the solution numerically.
-Report the answer with no more significant figures than the accuracy of the given data. - 5.
-Study the answer using technical judgment and common sense to determine whether or not it seems reasonable. - 6.
-Once the solution has been completed, review the problem.
-Try to think of other ways of obtaining the same solution.
+Solve the necessary equations using a consistent set of units, and report the answer with no more than three significant figures, which is generally the accuracy of the given data. - 5.
+Study the answer using technical judgment and common sense to determine whether or not it seems reasonable.

 In applying this general procedure, do the work as neatly as possible.
 Being neat generally stimulates clear and orderly thinking, and vice versa.
+If you are having trouble developing your problem-solving skills, consider watching the videos available at www.pearson.com/hibbeler.

-12.2 Rectilinear Kinematics: Continuous Motion
+12.2 RECTILINEAR KINEMATICS: CONTINUOUS MOTION

-We will begin our study of dynamics by discussing the kinematics of a particle that moves along a rectilinear or straight-line path.
-Recall that a particle has a mass but negligible size and shape.
-Therefore we must limit application to those objects that have dimensions that are of no consequence in the analysis of the motion.
-In most problems, we will be interested in bodies of finite size, such as rockets, projectiles, or vehicles.
-Each of these objects can be considered as a particle, as long as the motion is characterized by the motion of its mass center and any rotation of the body is neglected.
+We will begin our study of dynamics by discussing the kinematics of a particle that moves along a straight path.
+Recall that a particle has a mass but negligible size and shape, so we will limit application to those objects that have dimensions that are of no consequence in the analysis of the motion.
+For example, a rocket, projectile, or a vehicle can be considered as a particle, as long as its motion is characterized by the motion of its mass center, and any rotation of the body is neglected.